bertbaron/dockercourse/README.md

 1. Remove the container via the web ui.
 This is equivalent to 'docker rm -f <container>'.

-1. Start a new container using the command line from 2.
+1. Start a new container (arrow up in the terminal to select the previous command line).
    Log in again and notice that it rememberd the password.
 How is this possible?

-Bonus:
+### Bonus:

 1. Remove the container again.
 This time also remove the mounted volume on the host with